srimuthurajesh/Tech-Notes/Java/Language/java-interview-questions.md

 ## Collection:
-1. How to calculate new arrayList size?
+1. How to calculate new arrayList size? and default size.
+2. How does CopyOnWriteArrayList handle modifications?
 2. How to convert a collection to iterator?
 3. Why String is popular HashMap key in Java?
 4. What is difference between ArrayList & LinkedList?
 5. What is comparable & comparator interface?
-6. How to remove duplicates from ArrayList
 7. What is difference between hashmap and hashtable
 8. What is iterator and list_iterator
 9. What is difference between collection and collections
-10. What is CopyOnWriteArrayList
 11. How HashMap handles collision
 12. What is the difference between poll() and remove() in queue?
+14. What is the difference between failfast and failsafe iterator?

 ## Miscellenous questions:
 1. Why we overrider hashcode and equals?